Andrew-Chen928/CPSC121-09_SI/README.md

 I will also attend every lecture to make sure the content which professor go through.
 Then we will review all the topics in our SI session meeting.
 I may give you simple projects at the end of the meeting to confirm the understanding of your lecture.

 ## Midterm & Final week ##
 The SI session will not be canceled on midterm or final week.
-I will be here to answer your questions or help you to prepare the exam.
+I am willing to answer your questions or help you to prepare the exam.

 ## Group project ##
-I will upload and update our worksheet every weekend.
-This will include the notes from class and some practice projects.
+New information will be uploaded and updated every weekend include the notes from class and practice projects with solution.
+It will be very helpful to check the github every week and join the SI session on Monday and Wednesday.